dstroud/dreamsequence/README.md

 ### CV harmonizer (requires Crow)
 - Transform incoming control voltage (CV) to play notes from the active chord across a wide range of octaves.

 - +/- 1/12v (1 semitone @ 1v/oct) change in incoming voltage results in a +/- 1 change in note selection from the active chord (across range of octaves).
-Example assuming the chord sequencer is playing Cmaj:
+Example assuming the chord sequencer is playing Cmaj/7:

   | Volts In| Triad Out| 7th Out  |
   |---------|----------|----------|